MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/image-web-resources.md

 * Vector Format (SVG)

 > [!NOTE]
-> Vector Format (SVG) web resources were added with the Model-driven Apps.
+> Vector Format (SVG) web resources were added with the Model-driven apps.

 <a name="BKMK_Capabilities"></a>